Saturday, 18 April 2020

 Q2.
 What does the poet mean when he says, “Money is external”?

 Ans.
-In ‘The Ball poem’ Money is termed as ‘external in terms of the Loss which is immaterial.
+In ‘The Ball poem’ Money is termed as ‘external in terms of the loss which is immaterial.
 Money is external as it cannot buy memories.
 It can buy materials such as toys, gifts, houses, vehicles, etc. It can’t buy lost childhood, lost memories, lost relations, nor can it replace the things that we love and the things that really matter in our life.
 If such things are lost, they can’t be bought back.
 Money is external to such losses.

 Video on The Ball Poem